 Part F (adults ≥18 years): In a factorial design, empagliflozin vs no additional treatment

-The study allows a subsequent randomisation for children with PIMS-TS (hyper-inflammatory state associated with COVID-19): No additional treatment vs tocilizumab vs anakinra.
+Children with PIMS-TS (hyper-inflammatory state associated with COVID-19): No additional treatment vs tocilizumab vs anakinra.
+This could be as a first randomisation, or a second randomisation if recruited in Part A protocol V16.

 For patients for whom not all the trial arms are appropriate or at locations where not all are available, randomisation will be between fewer arms.

 RECOVERY will also assess interventions for which additional information is required to determine whether they are considered for large-scale assessment as their potential to improve outcomes in COVID-19 is uncertain.
 Hence, for some patients the main randomisation part A will include an Early Phase Assessment arm in which patients may be randomised to receive dimethyl fumarate and additional information on efficacy and safety collected.